It’s the middle of the year, so it’s time to check in and see how those New Year’s resolutions have panned out so far.

-So, what’s one smart business goal?
-Going green in 2022.
+So, what’s one smart business goal to keep working towards?
+Going green (or getting greener) in 2023.

 A recent study found two-thirds of all consumers say they consider sustainability when making a purchase.
 And it’s more than just a personal preference; three in four consumers believe businesses can help reverse climate change by adopting eco-friendly practices.